 The unit status light serves as a diagnostic indicator.
 Should the ECU detect an error, it will turn on the EFI indicator, and display an error code on the status light.
+The speedometer will also indicate the Yamaha diagnostic code shown below.

 Error codes are displayed by first turning off the indicator lights for 1 second.
-Each error code is displayed, with $\frac{1}{4}$ second blank between each code.
+Each error code is displayed, with 1⁄2 second blank between each code.
 The process is repeated (including the 1 second blank).
 NOTE: Short pulse is 1/2 second, long pulse is 1 second

-Error Pulse Description Outcome Code #: Structure Description outcome 0 S-S-S-S Barometer reading error Engine will start, but operation will be poor.
-Cycle power, wait a second and then crank the engine.
+Error Pulse Description Outcome Code #: Structure 0 S-S-S-S Barometer reading Engine will start, but operation will be poor.
+Cycle error power, wait a second and then crank the engine.
 1 S-S-S-L EEPROM CRC error Engine will not start due to questionable data.
 Reload configurations with USB interface.
-2 S-S-L-S RESERVED RESERVED 3 S-S-L-L RESERVED RESERVED 4 S-L-S-S RESERVED RESERVED 5 S-L-S-L RESERVED RESERVED 6 S-L-L-S Kill Switch Engine stops when triggered.
-7 S-L-L-L Voltage Error Engine may run, but battery voltage is low, or overcharging 8 L-S-S-S Throttle Position Sensor Error Defaults to 0% throttle, and engine will still run, but will experience poor throttle response and possible lean stalls.
-This can be caused by a faulty or miss-adjusted TPS sensor.
-Follow the adjustment procedure in the "Stalls/Misses/Sputters during Light Throttle" section below to adjust the sensor.
-9 L-S-S-L Engine Coolant Sensor Error Defaults to 80 Degrees Celsius, and engine will still run.
-10 L-S-L-S Intake Air Temperature Error Defaults to 40 Degrees Celsius, and engine will still run.
-11 L-S-L-L Manifold Absolute Air Pressure Sensor Error Defaults to 100 kPa, and engine will still run.
-12 L-L-S-S High Temperature Engine will run.
-13 L-L-S-L Crank Position Sensor Error Engine won't start.
-14 L-L-L-S No Injector/Fuel Pump Power Engine won't start.
-15 L-L-L-L ISC Calibrating See Step #6, above.
+2 S-S-L-S RESERVED RESERVED 3 S-S-L-L RESERVED RESERVED 4 S-L-S-S Engine Stop RUN/STOP switch on handlebars is in the "stop" position.
+5 S-L-S-L Belt Failure Belt switch has tripped.
+Engine will be limited to 4000 RPM until the belt switch is reset.
+6 S-L-L-S Kill Switch Engine stops when triggered (ORANGE wire in harness.
+If error occurs, and the wire is not connected, ensure it is not touching the WHITE tachometer wire in the wire bundle).
+7 S-L-L-L Voltage Error Engine may run, but battery voltage is low, or overcharging.
+8 L-S-S-S Throttle Position Defaults to 0% throttle, and engine will still run, but Sensor Error will experience poor throttle response and possible lean stalls.
+This can be caused by a faulty or miss- adjusted TPS sensor.
+9 L-S-S-L Engine Coolant Defaults to 80 Degrees Celsius, and engine will still Sensor Error run.
+10 L-S-L-S Intake Air Defaults to 40 Degrees Celsius, and engine will still Temperature Error run.
+11 L-S-L-L Manifold Absolute Defaults to 100 kPa, and engine will still run.
+Air Pressure Sensor Error 12 L-L-S-S High Temperature Engine will run, but the engine should be turned off to allow it to cool.
+Check if the fan is operational.
+13 L-L-S-L Crank Position Engine won't start.
+Sensor Error 14 L-L-L-S RESERVED RESERVED 15 L-L-L-L ISC Calibrating See Step #5, above.